 We endeavour to maintain appropriate physical, procedural and technical security safeguards at our offices and information storage facilities to prevent any unauthorized access to, or loss, misuse, disclosure or modification of Personal Information.
 This also applies to our disposal or destruction of Personal Information.

-We further protect Personal Information by restricting access to those employees who need access to provide services or information.
-If an employee misuses Personal Information, we will consider the act a serious offence for which we may take disciplinary action up to and including terminating employment.
+We further protect Personal Information by restricting access to those employees and others who need access to provide services or information.
+If any of our representatives misuse Personal Information, we will consider the act a serious offence for which we may take disciplinary action.
 If any individual or organization misuses Personal Information, we will consider it a serious issue and may take action up to and including terminating any agreement between us and that individual or organization.

 We audit our procedures and security measures from time to time to ensure that they remain effective and appropriate.